g-udi/gaudi-bash/bin/bats-core/README.md

 continuous integration system, or redirect its output to a file—the results are displayed in human-readable, machine-parsable [TAP format][TAP].

-You can force TAP output from a terminal by invoking Bats with the `--formatter tap` option.
+You can force TAP output from a terminal by invoking Bats with the `--tap` option.

-    $ bats --formatter tap addition.bats
+    $ bats --tap addition.bats
     1..2
-    ok 1 addition using bc
-    ok 2 addition using dc

-With `--formatter junit`, it is possible to output junit-compatible report files.

-    $ bats --formatter junit addition.bats
-    1..2
-    ok 1 addition using bc
-    ok 2 addition using dc

-Test reports will be output in the executing directory, but may be placed elsewhere by specifying the `--output` flag.

-    $ bats --formatter junit addition.bats --output /tmp 1..2
     ok 1 addition using bc
     ok 2 addition using dc